Once

 neighboring farmer had spotted the dead cow during the previous day.

-He didn't bring it to their attention because a dead cow is not an unusual thing to see on
+He didn't bring it to their attention, however, because a dead cow is not an unusual thing to see on

 cattle ranches once in a while).